 To keep onions healthy, you should store them in a cool, dry room.
 Once cut, keep onions in the refrigerator.
 Since both accelerate their spoilage, you should not store whole onions in the fridge or a plastic bag.

 Onion Benefits for Health Are Underrated

-If you are not afraid to shed a tear now and then, then take this superfood next door into your pantry.
+If you are not afraid to shed a tear now and then, then add this superfood next door into your pantry.

-Not only because of its antibacterial and anti-inflammatory properties are onion a staple food in many cultures.
+Not only because of its antibacterial and anti-inflammatory properties is onion a staple food in many cultures.

 Furthermore, its antioxidant power can prevent various types of cancer and cardiovascular diseases.

 However, the best thing about onions is that you can hardly use any other vegetable in such a versatile and straightforward way.
 With onion, you can pimp lots of savory or even sweet dishes.